Moon Tiger Movie

 Moon Tiger Movie is the culmination of my first two decades of filmmaking.
 It shapes the short film work I did in this time into a four-part feature.
 In accruing a wealth of films, sketches and experiments over the decades, I have been gradually working towards this major project in which they reveal themselves as parts of a richer whole.
 What emerges is the electronic smudge of an inner life, the nocturnal residue of an existence half-dreamed.
 Broken and unreconciled, Moon Tiger Movie is a testament to the compelling inconclusiveness of life and the fragility of images.

-Moon Tiger Movie will be available for streaming on the Experimental Film Society video on demand platform.
-It will be unrolled throughout September 2019, with one of the four sections being released each week.
+Moon Tiger Movie is being available for streaming by Experimental Film Society.
+It is being unrolled throughout September 2019, with one of the four sections being released each week.
+Part 1 is now available.

 Scorpion’s Stone (2018, 346 mins)